Johnson County Judicial Center

 Jury Duty Information

-US Citizens may apply for passports and/or obtain renewal forms in our office located on the second floor of the Johnson County Judicial Center, 620 West Fetterman, Suite 208, Buffalo, WY.
+US Citizens may apply for passports in our office by APPOINTMENT ONLY.
+Please call 1.307.684.7271 to schedule an appointment and to discuss applicant requirements.
+We are located on the second floor of the Johnson County Judicial Center, 620 West Fetterman, Suite 208, Buffalo, WY.

 Child Support Authority – Serving Johnson and Sheridan County – 1.307.672.2599